smorad/um_cisc_7404/02_bandits.typ

     #align(center)[Study videos]
 ] #pause

-You are the bandit! #pause
+You are the bandit!
+The "money" is your #emoji.heart #pause

-You like a specific type of video, but YouTube does not know what it is #pause
+You like a specific type of video, but TikTok does not know what it is #pause

-YouTube tries to find your favorite video category
+TikTok tries to find your favorite video category

 ==
 *Problem:* We have $k$ bandits, and each bandit is a random variable